Do I Qualify?

 • Skip the line at the dispensary

-Additionally, cannabis has shown in studies to have antibacterial properties itself, proving somewhat effective against the difficult-to-treat MRSA bacterium.
-It may only be a matter of time before doctors are ready to add cannabis to the regimen of antibiotics they prescribe for patients who are having trouble kicking a nasty respiratory infection.
-Based on limited data to date, you can likely use cannabis while on antibiotics and the antibiotics should still do their job just fine.
-Remember that antibiotic treatment should be monitored by a qualified professional.
+Cannabis has shown antibacterial properties, potentially offering added benefits in fighting infections like MRSA.
+It may only be a matter of time before doctors are ready to add cannabis to the regimen of antibiotics they prescribe for patients who are having trouble kicking a nasty respiratory infection

-You should first consult with your doctor before doing so, but it will probably be okay with them to take antibiotics and consume cannabis.
+If you’re considering smoking weed on antibiotics, it’s best to consult with your healthcare provider before doing so if you are otherwise healthy.
 This also presumes you are not worsening a lung infection with inhalational methods, and are aware of the side effects of antibiotics and potential adverse events of cannabis as well.
-Healthcare professionals are the experts on the antibiotics being prescribed, and they’ll be able to tell you with authority whether or not it will be appropriate for you.
+Healthcare professionals are the experts on the antibiotics being prescribed, and they’ll be able to tell you with authority whether it will be appropriate for you.

 Lastly, cannabis users should consume carefully and in moderation at first, while avoiding consumption methods that involve combustion and switching to CBD-only products for the duration of the antibiotic course to minimize adverse effects of high-THC cannabis.